suvrotica/SuvroTuitionBlog/src/lib/posts/ArchitecturalTantrum.md

 ---
 title: "Architectural Tantrum"
+description: "A visceral interpretation of a pencil sketch, where a crumbling building becomes a powerful metaphor for a mental breakdown and the chaotic, resilient spirit of Calcutta.
+An exploration of defiance in art and life."
+category: "Bipolar Depression"
 thumbnail: "/images/placeholders/IMG-20250725-WA0006.jpg"

-category: "Bipolar Depression"
+date: "2025-07-25"
+keywords: ["architecture", "metaphor", "bipolar depression", "mental health", "art", "pencil sketch", "Calcutta", "Bengali culture", "personal essay", "resilience", "urban decay"]
+published: true
 ---

 ![Architectural Tantrum](/images/placeholders/IMG-20250725-WA0006.jpg)